DynamicsAndNeuralSystems/DevelopingMouse/README.md

-# Analysing the spatial embedding of gene expression across mouse brain development
+# Scaling of gene transcriptional gradients with brain size across mouse development

-Code for reproducing analyses presented in:
+This repository contains Matlab and python code for reproducing analyses presented in the open-access journal article:

+&#x1F4D7;
 H.Y.G.
 Lau, A. Fornito, B.D.
 Fulcher.
-[Scaling of gene transcriptional gradients with brain size across mouse development](https://doi.org/10.1016/j.neuroimage.2020.117395), _NeuroImage_ (2021).
+[Scaling of gene transcriptional gradients with brain size across mouse development](https://doi.org/10.1016/j.neuroimage.2020.117395), _NeuroImage_ __224__: 117395 (2021).

-Data analysis is here; code for the simple physical model is in [this repo](https://github.com/NeuralSystemsAndSignals/DevelopmentalExpressionModeling).
+Additional code to reproduce simulations of a simple physical model is in [this GitHub repo](https://github.com/ DynamicsAndNeuralSystems /DevelopmentalExpressionModeling).

 Data was taken from the Allen Institute's [Developing Mouse Brain Atlas](https://developingmouse.brain-map.org/) using python scripts that call the [AllenSDK](https://allensdk.readthedocs.io/) (in `DataRendering`).